Hammad-Mir/Hammad-Mir/README.md

 </br>

-- 🔭 Currently working on Acute Lymphoblastic Leukemia (ALL) detection.
+- 🔭 Currently working on Acute Lymphoblastic Leukemia (ALL) detection using deep learning.

 </br>